JeremieNR/my-leetcode-solutions/README.md

-This repository holds a collection of my solutions to LeetCode problems implemented in JavaScript, Java, Rust, Python and C#, accompanied by comments explaining my process.
+This repository holds a collection of my solutions to LeetCode problems I implemented in JavaScript, Java, Rust, Python and C#, accompanied by comments explaining my process.
 I try my best to solve the solutions in the best overall time complexity it can be solved in.